aridoza/foundational-java/oop-java/subclassing-lab/README.md

 - Create a `Main` class with a `main()` method.
 - Initialize a list of animals, adding different types of mammals and reptiles to it.

 Your primary objective is to practice everything that was covered in the lesson.
-Also, try to break your code, debug, and learn from the exceptions you get.
+Also, try to break your code, debug it, and learn from the exceptions you get.

-**Bonus:** Create more than the minimum number of mammal or reptile subclasses.
+**Bonus:** Create more than the minimum number of `Mammal` or `Reptile` subclasses.

 #### Starter Code